AyeshaIrshad1337/Woven/README.md

 Or you can add these libraries into a requirement.txt
 Clone the repository to your local machine.
 Create a virtual environment and activate it.
 Or open Vs code and run without virtual environment
-Install the required dependencies using pip install -r requirements.txt.
 Run the server using streamlit run app.py.
 Open your web browser and go to http://localhost:8501/ to view the web application.
 ## Usage 🤓